Pipeline Builder

 Method Endpoint Description

-GET /compliance/subscriptions List org’s active subscriptions
+GET /compliance/subscriptions List org’s subscriptions (with rule details)

 POST /compliance/subscriptions Subscribe to a published rule